Neil Thomas Proto: Public service, private practice, teaching, and civic life

-Proto returned to Washington, D.C., to join Verner, Liipfert, Bernhard, McPherson and Hand and begin teaching at Georgetown University's Public Policy Institute (now the McCourt School of Public Policy).
+Proto returned to Washington, D.C., to join Verner Liipfert Bernhard McPherson & Hand and begin teaching at Georgetown University's Public Policy Institute (now the McCourt School of Public Policy).
 He represented, pro bono, the National Trust for Historic Preservation and Protect Historic America (involving such authors as David McCullough, James Alan McPherson, and Pulitzer Prize-winning journalist Nick Kotz) in their successful effort to stop Disney from building a theme park in Virginia.
 He drafted a unique statutory scheme at the behest of the State of Hawaii that resulted in the conveyance of Kaho'olawe Island from the United States to Hawaii for the special use of Native Hawaiians.
 His work led, in part, to the publication of his second book, The Rights of My People: Liliuokalani's Enduring Battle with the United States, 1898 to 1917.
 The book explored the skilled and courageous efforts of former Queen Liliuokalani on the continental United States to regain one million acres of land taken in the 1898 annexation by the United States.
 Proto also focused on the disquieting role played by lawyers.
 In December 2013, he donated the Rights of My People papers to the University of Hawaii Law School.

 In 2002, Proto became a partner at Schnader Harrison Segal & Lewis.
 In 2004, he was elected to the board of directors of the Roosevelt Institute for a three-year term.
 In the summer of 2004, he served as counsel to Congresswoman Rosa DeLauro (D-Conn.) in her capacity as chair of the Democratic Party Platform Drafting Committee.
 He served as chair (1995–2010) of the American Friends of Wilton Park, a British-American educational organization with origins in World War II.
 In 2010, he served as a senior adviser to the United States Naval Academy's Foreign Affairs Conference on "National Security Beyond the Horizon: Changing Threats in a Changing World."
 Later that year, he was elected a Fellow in the Royal Geographical Society.